Choosing the best survival radio: Top 10 for savvy survivors

 10. Eton FRX5BT (best with Bluetooth)

-The Eton FRX5BT is a lightweight and durable emergency radio that combines crucial features with extra bonuses.
+The Eton FRX5BT is a lightweight, durable emergency radio that combines crucial features with extra bonuses.
 You get AM, FM, NOAA, and SAME channels all built-in.

-The Eton also comes with Bluetooth streaming, and the option to play your own music through an aux cable too.
+The Eton also comes with Bluetooth streaming and the option to play your own music through an aux cable.

 For a low price tag, you get a device you can charge with everything from batteries to solar power.